Umich-DNNG/pynoise/RossiAlpha/README.md

 * digital delay : specify if using the digital delay time difference method
 * number of folders : when using file type 2, this is the number of folders you want analyzed
 * meas time per folder :
-* sort data? : select yes if the data file you provide is unsorted, no otherwise
+* sort data? : select True if the data file you provide is unsorted, False otherwise

 **HISTOGRAM VISUAL SETTINGS:** these settings correspond to the histogram settings see https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html for full documentation of options TODO: change code to get boolean values

-**GENERATING HISTOGRAM SETTINGS**
+**HISTOGRAM GENERATION SETTINGS**
 * reset time :
 * bin width : the width of the histogram bins
 * minimum cutoff :

 **LINE FITTING SETTINGS** : visual settings for the fit line see https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html for full documentation of options

-### Settings File Format

-### Running

-## Rossi-Alpha Method

-### How to Use

-The format of the file you want to analyze should be a txt file with a list of time stamps of neutron detection times, separated by new lines.
-There are different categories of settings as follows:

 ### Settings Input Format
 Default or custom settings can be imported into the program and can be changed during runtime.
 For the program to read in the settings correctly, the file extension must be .set and must have the following formatting: